puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_commit/readme.md

 5. Confirming commit (submit configuration) - Persisting all changes on devices and in the PostgreSQL database.
 UniConfig transaction is closed.
+6. Rollback - It is used for restoring of configuration to previous state, if the configuration process fails.
+   When configuring more devices in a single transaction and the process fails on one particular device, the rollback procedure will be applied to all touched devices.
+This is done by auto rollback procedure, which is by default turned on.
+It can be switched off by setting up 'do-rollback' flag in input of
+   Commit RPC request.
+Then only failed devices will be rollbacked.

 ![RPC commit](RPC_commit-RPC_commit.svg)